pocha/terminal-codelearn/README.md

 > Used thin instead of Webrick as Webrick did not support parallel requests

 Now open *http://localhost:3000/* on your browser & start fiddling.

+#Test Setup

+Stress test the server with multiple users sending requests in parallel through siege
+> Install siege from the source.

+	cd stress-tests
+	# install siege from the source siege-2.55.tar.gz
+	sudo su
+	ruby multi-user-stress-test.rb #you need to be root as the script creates multiple users on your linux machine & deletes at the end of the tests

+Rspec test for multi Terminal per user

+	cd demo-app
+	rspec spec/requests/multi_terminals_spec.rb